tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/binlogflush.rst

    worth of committed transactions can be lost both on daemon crash, or OS/hardware crash.

 -  1, flush and sync every transaction.
-Worst performance, but every committed transaction data is guaranteed to be saved.
+W.html performance, but every committed transaction data is guaranteed to be saved.

 -  2, flush every transaction, sync every second.
 Good performance, and